Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Okay, wait.

-She said, do you want to see this disgusting pornography site go away?
+She said, you want to see this like disgusting pornography site go away?
 And clap if you want to do it.
 And you didn't clap.

 That makes you look like a weirdo.
 You should have clapped.

 You should have clapped.
-You must look like a weirdo.
+You should look like a weirdo.

 Can I just explain?
 Yes.
 I'm just rather agnostic.

 They're going to have trouble getting jobs.
-No man's going to want them like I'm not going to be afraid of it.
+No man's going to want them like that.

 That's their personal decision, though.
 That's their personal decision.